apache/echarts-doc/en/option-gl/series/scatter3D.md

 For each item in the array：

 1. In [grid3D](~grid3D) ，the first three values of each item are`x`, `y`, `z`.
-2. In [geo3D](~geo3D) and [globe](globe) ，the first two values of each item are latitude and longitude `lng`, `lat`.
+2. In [geo3D](~geo3D) and [globe](globe) ，the first two values of each item  are longitude `lng`, latitude `lat`,

-In addition to the default values for the coordinates,Each item can also be added with any number of values to [visualMap](~visualMap) the component for any other graphical property, such as color, etc.
+In addition to the default values for the coordinates, each item can be added with any number of values to [visualMap](~visualMap) the component for any other graphical property, such as color, etc.

 {{ use: common-data-option-desc() }}